Richard Reimann

 Richard Reimann (2 November 1892 – 28 October 1970) was a General der Flakartillerie in the Luftwaffe during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross, awarded by Nazi Germany to recognise successful military leadership.
+He was a recipient of the Knight's Cross of the Iron Cross, awarded by the Germany military to recognize successful military leadership.

 Reimann surrendered to the American forces on 8 May 1945 and was later handed over to Soviet forces.
 Convicted as a war criminal in the Soviet Union, he was held until 1955.